cran/EstimationTools/README.md

 ## Installation

-You can install the last version of `EstimationTools` typing the following command lines in `R` console:
+You can install the lastest version of `EstimationTools` typing the following command lines in `R` console:

 ``` r